zzzi2p/jequix/README.txt

 Equi-X requires 1.8 MB of heap to find solutions.
 This implementation uses about the same, plus lots of Java overhead of course.

+PoW is currently single-threaded, multi-threading is not yet supported.
+PoW verification is extremely fast, as in the C code.

 Blake2b code is adapted from Noise, see LICENSE-Noise.txt.

+Build requires ant, and i2p source in ../i2p.i2p.
+Runtime requires i2p.jar.
+I2P dependency is only for a few utilities.